 - Seed treatment

-Use EOS Crop Monitoring to assess crops health based on vegetation indices to take the necessary action when needed.
+Use EOSDA Crop Monitoring to assess crops health based on vegetation indices to take the necessary action when needed.

 Soybeans are harvested during the period of full ripeness, after the leaves begin to dry out, fall off, the stem and beans turn brown, and the moisture content of the seeds decreases to 14 – 18%.
 The perfect soybean harvest time is when the seed moisture is 13-14%.
 In this case, the grains can be easily threshed without injuring them.